 There are a lot of theories surrounding cannabis, specific cannabis strains, and their supposed effects.
-One of those theories is around Indicas and how they can be used for sleep.
+One of those theories is about Indicas and how they can be used for sleep.

 Myth: All Indicas Make You Fall Asleep